-Chair: Simone Maloz, Restore or Retreat; Henri Boulet, LA 1 Coalition; Joni Tuck, Shell
+Chair: Simone Maloz, Restore the Mississippi River Delta; Henri Boulet, LA 1 Coalition; Joni Tuck, Shell

 The committee is designed to review and discuss issues and projects, then make recommendations to the SCIA Board so we may determine our view and/or direction, we should pursue.
 We normally back issues and projects by resolutions and letters of support.

 South Louisiana faces many challenges that stand to shape our economic future, as well as threaten the environment and the livelihood of the people of the region.
 Our ability to overcome these challenges with sound policy will determine our success.
 We actively support the efforts of the regional ports and levees districts who are working to increase productivity and protection for the bayou region.

 SCIA actively supports I-49, North South Corridor Evacuation Route, Morganza to Gulf Project, Houma Navigation Canal Deepening, LA 1 Coalition, as well as local projects that will enhance the productivity of industry and

 quality of life for the region.
 Financial contributions have been made to I-49, LA 1, Restore or Retreat and Morganza Action Coalition to assist with efforts in obtaining funding for these important projects.
 Through this committee, SCIA is involved in coastal restoration projects and regional levee projects interacting with the US Corps of Engineers and other entities when appropriate.Each year, we host an SCIA Bayou Region Pre-Legislative Luncheon with the regional elected state delegation, parish presidents, SCIA board of directors and major stakeholders.
 The meeting is designed for the stakeholders to express their interests and priorities to the delegation with the delegation giving informative feedback.